 This Code is subject to the Articles of Incorporation and Bylaws of Southern Methodist University as well as any and all resolutions, policies, and regulations of the University.
-In the event of conflict between this Code and said Articles, Bylaws, resolutions, policies, and regulations of the University, the University Articles, Bylaws, resolutions, policy, and/ or regulation in question shall be controlling.
-The University Policy Manual may be accessed through the SMU web page under "Administration".
+In the event of conflict between this Code and said Articles, Bylaws, resolutions, policies, and regulations of the University, the University Articles, Bylaws, resolutions, policy, and/or regulation in question shall be controlling.
+The University Policy Manual may be accessed through the SMU web page at www.smu.edu/policy.